 When his vision cleared an eyeblink later, he realized someone had stretched him out on one of the benches in the motel's back garden.

-Scully knelt beside him, urging him to stop hid-ing and come all the way out.
-When he did, she scolded him for doing whatever he had done to get him clunked like this.
+Scully knelt beside him, urging him to stop hiding and come all the way out.
+When he did, she scolded him for doing whatever he had done to get himself clunked like this.

 "Clunked?"